 No. We are a national nonprofit health organization.
 We’re invested in increasing access to care, reducing health inequity, and combating stigma and barriers in health care delivery.
 We don’t participate in political advocacy of any kind.

 For on-site trainings: We’ll bring a laptop, projector (if needed), and power strip.
 All your site needs is an extension cord and electrical outlets.

-For virtual trainings: All you need is access to a laptop or desktop computer, tablet, or mobile phone with internet connection.
+For virtual trainings: All you need is access to a laptop or computer with internet connection.